- American Physical Society Sites

 ARTICLE VIII – APPOINTED COMMITTEES

-- Nominating Committee.
-The Nominating Committee shall be chaired by the immediate Past Chair and shall include three members appointed by the GHP Chair and one member appointed by the Council for one-year terms.
-The GHP Chair shall ascertain through the CEO the identity of this member.
+Nominating Committee.
+The Nominating Committee shall be chaired by the immediate Past Chair and shall include three members appointed by the GHP Chair, with the approval of the Executive Committee, and one member appointed by the Society for one-year terms.
+The GHP Chair shall ascertain through the Society Corporate Secretary the identity of this member.
 If the immediate Past Chair is unable to serve, the GHP Chair may nominate a member of the Executive Committee as a replacement.
 The Nominating Committee shall prepare a slate of candidates according to Article VII.3 of these Bylaws.

-- Program Committee.
-The Program Committee shall include at least three members appointed by the GHP Chair to one-year terms.
+Program Committee.
+The Program Committee shall include at least three members appointed by the GHP Chair, with the approval of the Executive Committee, to one-year terms.
 The Chair-Elect shall serve as Chair of the Program Committee.
 The Program Committee shall be responsible, in cooperation with the Executive Committee, for arranging sessions of Society meetings sponsored by the Group, the biennial scientific meeting of the topical group, and shall, if required, organize special meetings and workshops.
 It shall also have the responsibility of assisting the Society Director of Meetings in arranging meetings of the Society.

-- Fellowship Committee.
-The Fellowship Committee shall be chaired by the Vice-Chair or his or her replacement as selected by the GHP Chair, if the Vice-Chair is vacant, and shall include three members appointed by the GHP Chair, to one-year terms.
+Fellowship Committee.
+The Fellowship Committee shall be chaired by the Vice-Chair or an assigned replacement as selected by the GHP Chair, if the Vice-Chair office is vacant, and shall include three members appointed by the GHP Chair, with the approval of the Executive Committee, to one-year terms.
 The Fellowship Committee shall solicit nominations for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Society Director of Honors.

-- Dissertation Award Committee.
-The Dissertation Award Committee will comprise the GHP Chair and four other members appointed by the Chair.
+Dissertation Award Committee.
+The Dissertation Award Committee will comprise the GHP Chair and four other members appointed by the Chair, with the approval of the Executive Committee.
 The Dissertation Award Committee shall solicit nominations of candidates who have completed their PhDs within two years of the nomination deadline, review qualifications of the candidates, and communicate their recommendation to the Secretary-Treasurer, who will disseminate the result to the successful candidate and the membership.

-- Terms of Office of Appointed Committee Members.
-The terms of committee members appointed or recommended by an incoming GHP Chair shall commence from the time of their appointment until the end of the calendar year.
+Appointment and Terms of Office of Committee Members.
+The Chairs of the named Committees above shall recommend for approval to the GHP Executive Committee a slate of GHP members to serve on the Committees.
+The terms of the appointed committee members shall commence from the time of their appointment and will be completed at the end of the calendar year.

-- Ad Hoc Committees.
-The GHP Chair shall appoint other ad hoc committees as necessary, which shall serve only during his or her term as Chair.
+Ad Hoc Committees.
+The GHP Chair shall appoint other ad hoc committees as necessary, which shall serve only during the Chair's term.

 ARTICLE IX – MEETINGS